 - Quantitative Applications in Business

-- Other areas as approved by the Board
+- Other areas as approved by the Colorado Board of Accountancy

-Professional training is not accepted in lieu of coursework; all course credits must be through an accredited institution.
+Professional training is not accepted in lieu of coursework, even from an accounting firm; all course credits must be through an accredited college or university.

 Examination Requirements in Colorado